eslint/eslint/docs/src/extend/shareable-configs.md

     ...myconfig,
     mySpecialConfig,

-    // anything from here will override myconfig
+    // anything from here will override myconfig and mySpecialConfig {
-    {
         rules: {
             "no-unused-vars": "warn"